MIDFIELD maestro Ashley Nicholls has signed a new one-year deal with the Magpies to the delight of Phil Simkin.

-“However, the change in playing style during last season proved a lot more to his liking and over the course of the campaign he formed a formidable partnership with Jamie Gleeson in the centre of the midfield.
+“However, the change in playing style during last season proved a lot more to his liking and over the course of the campaign he formed a formidable partnership with Jamie Gleeson in the centre of

 “Towards the end of the season, teams tried to man mark him in a bid to stop him but he has far too much quality for that and he really is a key player for us as everything goes through him.

 “He is one of the most experienced players in the league and we are overjoyed he will be with us again next season.”